bmlip/colorized/developer instructions/content_writing.md

 ### Adding IDs to elements

 Some elements have IDs by default, but most don't.
 These have **IDs by default**:
+- (since [Pluto 0.20.11, July 2025](https://github.com/fonsp/Pluto.jl/releases/tag/v0.20.11)) Markdown headers: you can click on the 🔗 button next to header text to copy a link to the header.
+When editing a notebook, it gives just the hash: `#Header-text`, and when clicked on a website, it gives the full URL with hash: `https://bmlip.github.io/colorized/lectures/Bayesian%20Machine%20Learning.html#Header-text`.
 - Global variables: a cell that defines `example` will get a linkable ID of `example`.
 (More on this below.)
 - Pluto cells: *(not recommended)* each cell has a unique ID, like `f2a42c4d-9607-4f50-bbda-9a9a4942faab`.
 You can find it by right-clicking the cell and selecting "Inspect", or you can see it in the Julia source code of the notebook.
 But this is not the easiest way to do it.